-When Daniel was first diagnosed with early-onset Alzheimer’s disease, him and his family were determined for him to continue to live a normal life.
+When Daniel was first diagnosed with early-onset Alzheimer’s disease, he and his family were determined for him to continue to live a normal life.

-Indeed, Daniel was high functioning: as a successful and well-known artist and sculptor, he continued to produce successful artwork as well as live and travel happily with his wife and fellow artist, Lisa.
+Indeed, Daniel was high functioning: as a successful and well-known artist and sculptor, he continued to produce successful artwork as well as life and travel happily with his wife and fellow artist, Lisa.

 Yet, as Lisa was spending a lot of time working on her own artwork and Daniel had become a bit more forgetful, Lisa thought it would be best to hire a private helper for Daniel; someone who could keep him company while he worked, assist him in his workshop, lift his spirits, and prevent him from being tempted to nap too often, a custom which had led to a dangerous blood clot earlier that year.

-Lisa asked Alvita Care to search for a caregiver who was ideally skilled enough to assist Daniel in his work but also experienced with Alzheimer’s disease.
-Lisa had underestimated how much personality-fit was a crucial component of this hire.
-“Like the story of the three bears,” says Lisa, it took a few trials with different caregivers before the right match was found for Daniel.
+Lisa asked Alvita Care to search for a caregiver who was ideally skilled enough to assist Daniel in his work but was also experienced with Alzheimer’s disease.
+Lisa underestimated how much personality fit was a crucial component of this hire.
+“Like the story of the three bears,” says Lisa; it took a few trials with different caregivers before the right match was found for Daniel.

 The second caregiver assigned to Daniel seemed like a better choice: She was sweet and caring and would never make harsh demands from Daniel as his first caregiver would.
-However, she was often too soft-spoken and Daniel could rarely understand her.
+However, she was often too soft-spoken, and Daniel could barely understand her.
 She would often try to motivate Daniel to stay active, but he was hardly convinced by her suggestions.

-During their time together, Daniel and Emanee have developed more of a friendship than a typical caregiver-client relationship.
-Emanee successfully encourages Sam to get out of the house often and stay active with walks and trips to the gym.
-Emanee has grown fascinated by the work that goes on in Daniel’s studio and even accompanies Daniel and Lisa to art events and exhibitions.
+During their time together, Daniel and Emanee have developed more of a friendship than a typical home caregiver-client relationship.
+Emanuel successfully encourages Sam to get out of the house often and stay active with walks and trips to the gym.
+Emanuele has grown fascinated by the work that goes on in Daniel’s studio and even accompanies Daniel and Lisa to art events and exhibitions.

 Lisa was very relieved to have found the right caregiver for Daniel.
 To top off the success, Lisa tells Alvita Care that Emanee has won the ultimate prize: “Daniel remembers her name!”